Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 ## Introduction

-The seal box offers a great example of the importance of good credential management and how the configuration of automated processes can open up security issues.
+The seal box offers a great example of the importance of good credential management and how the configuration of automated processes can create security issue.

 ## Summary